ARCTraining/hpc2-software/book/course/theory.md

 The most commonly used package managers on ARC3/ARC4 are anaconda and pip.

-* [Anaconda](https://arcdocs.leeds.ac.uk/software/compilers/anaconda.html) is a environment and package manager, primarily for python and r.
+* [Anaconda](https://arcdocs.leeds.ac.uk/software/compilers/anaconda.html) is an environment and package manager, primarily for Python and R.
-* [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) is the package manager for python.
+* [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) is a package manager for Python.

 ## Build tools